 6 eggs whipped with a teaspoon of salt

-- Cut meat into bite-size pieces, put the meat and onion into the a 6 qt crockpot, add enough water to fill the crock pot and add 1 Tbsp. beef bouillon.
+- Cut meat into bite-size pieces, put the meat and onion into the a 6 qt. crockpot, add enough water to cover the meat and add 1 Tbsp. beef bouillon.
 Cook for 8 hours.

 - 30 minutes prior to serving.
 Pour contents of crock pot into a large soup pot, add potatoes and enough water to be around 1 gallon, add another tablespoon beef bouillon, taste to see if it needs more salt and/or pepper.
 Bring to a boil, then reduce heat to a simmer.

 - Mix eggs with enough flour to thicken it to a the consistency of a quick bread.
 Scoop small spoonful’s into the simmering broth.
 You may have scrape it off into the broth.
 Once all the rivels are in, cover and simmer for 15 minutes.